 - Name of staff member - Details of concern; this should be objective and factual.
-It is not our role to analyse. - Details of child (and adult where relevant), to include name, age, address if known - It must be dated - Name of duty social worker and their contact details - Details of social work response
+It is not our role to analyse. - Details of child (and adult where relevant), to include name, age, address if known. - It must be dated. - Name of duty social worker and their contact details - Details of social work response

-4.3 Reporting
+5.3 Reporting

 Note that it is never acceptable to leave a voicemail or other message to advise of a child protection concern.
-You must make contact with the duty social worker.
+You must contact the duty social worker.

-The staff member must inform their line manager and complete an incident form within 24hrs and the duty social work team contacted within the same 24hr period.
+The staff member must inform their line manager and complete an incident form within 24hrs, and the duty social work team contacted within the same 24hr period.

 The parent must be informed unless this will place the child at greater risk.
-The line manager will make this decision - with advice from senior management or the Quality & Compliance Officer if required.
+The line manager will make this decision - with advice from senior management.

 The phone call to social work must be followed up with a child protection referral form.
-An ARK incident form can be used for this purpose - seek clarification from the duty social worker if required.
+An Ark incident form can be used for this purpose - seek clarification from the duty social worker if required.